 Why do this problem?

-This activity will require children to have access to computers, ideally in pairs.
+This activity will require children to have access to computers or tablets, ideally in pairs.

 You could start by dividing the board into two columns, one headed with a tick and the other headed with a cross.
 Ask learners to suggest numbers, and write each suggestion in the appropriate column according to a rule of your own choice.
 Make it clear to the class that the activity is designed to model working like a scientist - there is no-one to say whether they have the right answer or